 Forecast shows uptick in Washington state revenue

-The numbers released at Tuesday’s meeting of the state Economic and Revenue Forecast Council also show that the two-year budget that ends mid-2019 will top out at about $45.8 billion in revenues.
-The state is projected to have about $3.2 billion in reserves in that timeframe.
+The numbers released at Wednesday’s meeting of the state Economic and Revenue Forecast Council also show that revenues for the budget cycle that ends mid-2021 will top out at about $51.7 billion.
+The state is projected to have about $3 billion in reserves in that timeframe.

-The projections for the next two-year budget that ends mid-2021 also increased by about $196 million, pushing the state’s total revenues for that cycle up to $50 billion.
+The projections for the next two-year budget that ends mid-2023 also increased by about $181 million, pushing the state’s total revenues for that cycle up to about $55 billion.

-Gov. Jay Inslee will release his two-year budget proposal next month.
-Legislative leaders in the House and Senate will release their budget proposals during the 105-day legislative session that begins in January.
+Gov. Jay Inslee will release his supplemental budget proposal next month.
+Legislative leaders in the House and Senate will release their budget proposals during the 60-day legislative session that begins Jan.
+13.